Joao4569/ocean-basket-restaurant/README.md

 This is how I approached the challenge:

 1. After reading the project requirements and the User's goal for the project idea that I had selected, I came up with the project's themes and epics.
-2. From the Epic's I derived the various user stories, and built on this as the project developed.
+2. From the epic's I derived the various user stories and built on this as the project developed.
 3. Once I had created some user stories, I then came up with the relevant tasks for each user story.
 4. After creating some stucture and scope for how to approach the task at hand, I started recording all my processes on Github:
     - I created user story templates on Github for efficiency in the Agile process.